ndz1020/DS3_Getting_n_Cleaning_Data-Course_Project/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

-The set of variables that were estimated (and kept for this assignment) from these signals are:
+The set of variables that were estimated (and kept for this project) from above signals are:
 * mean(): Mean value
 * std(): Standard deviation